asad-sangla/sqlopsstudio/docs/carbon/editor.md

 # Connect, Edit and Query : Script Developer Experience
 This speclet describes the developer functional requirements for 5/30 and 6/30 previews.

+## Discussion: Customer requirements

+* I CAN view query execution result in horizontal split because I use wide monitor for my dev works.

+    * show results and messages in tabs rather than one-document layout.

+* I CAN use carbon editor as a scrachpad
+    * No pop-up for unsaved files when closing Carbon.
+    * Change editor tab name without saving the file.

+* I CAN view editor sessions in a group / connected server perspective.
+    * Group tabs
+    * Show different colors per group / server.

+* I CAN access recent connection history directly from editor command bar using a short cut without poping up Connection dialog.

+* I CAN see the edtior connection, query execution status within editor session.

+    * Suggestion 1 - show the status in the editor command bar

+    * Suggestion 2 - add editor status bar below Results / message pane.

+* I CAN see results and message together.

+    * Result Grid 1
+    * Message 1
+    * Result Grid 2
+    * Message 2

+* I CAN see the result in graph and chart format in addition to the grid view.

+## Discussion: Functional requirement

+* I CAN browse the registered connections in Connection dialog make a connection.

 ## Functional Readiness Check & Suggestions

 > updated on 5/9